-To be honest, we – as users – are bad on managing passwords and there are some bad guys good at getting access to them for their not-so-secret purposes.
-To help you get this example clearly, you should honestly answer one question – how many passwords are you are repeating between multiple services?
+To be honest, we – as users – are bad at managing passwords and there are some bad guys good at getting access to them for their not-so-secret purposes.
+To help you get this example clearly, you should honestly answer one question – how many passwords are you repeating between multiple services?

 Every password is at risk.
 No joke.
-And we all know that it might eventually either leak or be stolen if got slipped from one source and used somewhere else… In such case, MFA can stop it.
+And we all know that it might eventually either leak or be stolen if it got slipped from one source and used somewhere else… In such case, MFA can stop it.